-Sales to our 10 largest customers in 2018, 2017 and 2016 accounted for approximately 37%, 24% and 28% of our net revenue, respectively.
+Sales to our 10 largest customers in 2019, 2018 and 2017 accounted for approximately 49%, 37% and 24% of our net revenue, respectively.
 Although we continue to seek to broaden our customer base by penetrating new markets and further expanding internationally, we expect to see continuing industry consolidation and customer concentration.

-During 2018, Comcast accounted for 15% of our net revenue.
-During 2017 and 2016, no single customer accounted for more than 10% of our net revenue.
+During 2019 and 2018, Comcast accounted for 23% and 15% of our net revenue, respectively.
+During 2017, no single customer accounted for more than 10% of our net revenue.
 The loss of any significant customer, or any material reduction in orders from any significant customer, or our failure to qualify our new products with any significant customer could materially and adversely affect our operating results, financial condition and cash flows.
 In addition, we are involved in most quarters in one or more relatively large individual transactions.
 A decrease in the number of relatively larger individual transactions in which we are involved in any quarter could adversely affect our operating results for that quarter.